SolutionsCloud/apidoc/docs/source/source.rst

 * properties: List of properties of the object
 * optional: A boolean indicating if the parameter is compulsory or optional.
 Default False.
 * constraints: A dictionary of constraints
-  * maxProperties: A positive integer is expected.
-  * minProperties: A positive integer is expected.
   * everything else: A string is expected

 sample: